solana-foundation/solana-improvement-documents/proposals/0016-simd-program-rebatable-account-write-fees.md

 ```
 fn rebate_program_rebatable_account_write_fees(
   account: Pubkey,
-  milli_lamports_per_cu: u32
+  microlamports_per_requested_cu: u64
-) -> bool;
+) -> Result<()>;
 ```

-Rebate takes account on which rebate is issued and the amount of millilamports per CU that needs to be rebated as input.
+Rebate takes account on which rebate is issued and the amount of microlamports per CU that needs to be rebated as input.
 It returns true of rebate was successful false otherwise.
 In case of multiple rebates on the same account only the highest amount of rebate will be taken into account.
-The rebated amount is always the minimum of rebate issued by the program and the PRAW fees on the account.
+The rebated amount is always the minimum of the largest call to `rebate_program_rebatable_account_write_fees()` and the PRAW fees on the account.
 If program rebates `U64::MAX` it means all the PRAW fees on the account are rebated.
 The rebate amount cannot be negative.
+It will return an error `InvalidAccountOwner` if the program calling the syscall is not the owner of the account.

+### Changes in JSON RPC

+Currently JSON RPC service is used to fetch account data from RPC endpoint by the clients.
+We extend the http method `getAccountInfo` to also return the PRAW fee in microlamports per CU requested for the account.
+The http method `getFeeForMessage` should be extended to decode the instruction data for the program `TransactionHeaderProgram` into `TransactionHeaderParameter`s and then calculate the total fees correctly including the PRAW fees.
+For purpose of security we assume that program never rebates the PRAW fees on the accounts.
+Wallets should be extended to use these two methods to display user the correct information.

 ### Calculation of PRAW Fees and rebates.

-User creates a transaction by setting maximum PRAW fees in terms of millilamports per requested CUs (`m`) and requested CUs (`C`).
+User creates a transaction by setting maximum PRAW fees in terms of microlamports per requested CUs (`m`) and requested CUs (`C`).
 Solana runtime will multiply `m` and `C` to calculate total maximum PRAW fees (`M`) payer is willing to pay, then check if user has enough balance to pay all the fees including PRAW fees then it will load the accounts required by the transaction.